 But there's rumours that Google is looking at shaking up the Chromecast Ultra, with something new in the pipeline, codename Sabrina.
-Google might want to reposition this device as part of the Nest family, so might be called the Nest Chromecast Ultra, or something similar.
+It might be called Chromecast with Google TV, as Google looks to expand the offering beyond the original casting remit.

 Here's everything you need to know, based on leaks and rumours so far.